youssefdarahem/Tasks/README.md

 # tasks

-A Mobile application that keep track of daily tasks and goals
+A Mobile application that keeps track of daily tasks and goals

 ## Getting Started